-Lake O' the Pines is a multipurpose water resources project constructed and operated by the U.S. Army Corps of Engineers (USACE), Fort Worth District.
+Lake O' the Pines and Ferrells Bridge Dam is a multipurpose water resources project constructed and operated by the U.S. Army Corps of Engineers (USACE), Fort Worth District.
 The lake and associated federal lands are located in Marion, Harrison, Upshur, Camp, Titus, and Morris Counties, Texas (TX).
-Lake O' the Pines dam is situated on Cypress Creek approximately nine (9) miles west of Jefferson, Texas.
+Ferrells Bridge Dam is situated on Cypress Creek approximately nine (9) miles west of Jefferson, Texas.
 The dam and associated infrastructure, as well as all lands acquired for the Lake O' the Pines project, are federally owned and administered by the USACE.

 The Lake O' the Pines Master Plan (hereafter Plan or Master Plan) is a revision of the 1989 Master Plan and is intended to serve as a comprehensive land and recreation management guide with an effective life of approximately 25 years.
-The focus of the Plan is to guide the stewardship of natural and cultural resources, and make provision for outdoor recreation facilities and opportunities on federal land associated with Lake O' the Pines.
-The Plan does not address the flood risk management or water supply purposes of Lake O' the Pines (see the USACE Water Control Manual for Lake O' the Pines for a description of these project purposes).
+The focus of the Plan is to (1) guide the stewardship of natural and cultural resources, and (2) make provision for outdoor recreation facilities and opportunities on federal land associated with Lake O' the Pines.

-National USACE missions associated with water resource development projects may include flood risk management, water conservation, navigation, mitigation, and hydroelectric power generation, which all serve to protect the built environment and natural resources of a region from the climate extremes of drought and floods.
+National USACE missions associated with water resource development projects may include flood risk management, water conservation, navigation, recreation, fish and wildlife conservation, and hydroelectric power generation.
+Most of these missions serve to protect the built environment and natural resources of a region from the climate extremes of drought and floods.
 This creates a more resilient and sustainable region for the health, welfare, and energy security of its citizens.
-Maintaining a healthy vegetative cover and tree canopy on Federal lands within the constraints imposed by primary project purposes helps reduce stormwater runoff and soil erosion, mitigates air pollution, and moderates temperatures.
-The USACE Strategic Sustainability Performance Plan implements EO 13693, stating:
+Mitigation, while not a formal mission at USACE lakes, may be implemented to achieve the fish and wildlife and recreation missions.
+Maintaining a healthy vegetative cover and including a tree canopy where ecologically appropriate on Federal lands within the constraints imposed by primary project purposes helps reduce stormwater runoff and soil erosion, mitigates air pollution, and moderates temperatures.
+To this end, USACE has the developed the following statements.